54skyxenon/54skyxenon.github.io/content/blog/switzerland.md

 During the Fall 2021 semester, I studied computer science as an exchange student at the University of Zürich and a special student at ETH Zürich in Switzerland.
 Here's how it went.

-_(Most of this content is readapted from my exchange experience report)_
+_(Most of this content is readapted from my exchange experience report, thanks goes to my friend Elaine for helping me edit this.)_

 # Preparing